Archives for April, 2011

 [Part 2 of a 4-part series] In Part I, we looked at the Shadow as it turns up in our unlived lives.
 In our further exploration, we’re going to look at Shadow and our instincts.
 As Dr. Joe Burgo says, “Freud believed human beings were driven largely by instinct (the Id).
 As we become "civilized," the external restraints and limits imposed by society upon the gratification of those instincts are internalized as the Superego.
 The Ego must navigate between the two and constantly tries to reconcile their conflicting demands.”
 So what happens is much of our instinctive nature goes into “the long black bag we drag behind us,” where all of our rejected parts go.

+[Part 1 of a 4-part series on the Shadow in film] In this series, we will be looking at four diverse films, illustrating various aspects of the Shadow.
 The Shadow is whatever is unconscious, repressed, unlived or hidden in our psyches.
 One of the purposes of depth psychology is to “bring to light” these aspects of ourselves so that we can digest and integrate them, and so become “whole.”
-The film, “Man on the Train” (French, 2002), illustrates the aspect of Shadow centered around the unlived life.
+Jung himself said that he’d rather be whole than good.